reactivedroid/TvFlix/README.md

 The aim of this app is to replicate the high level functionality of www.tvmaze.com and showcase an android app out of it.
 It connects with [TVDB API](api.thetvdb.com) to give you popular shows and let you mark anyone as favorite TvMaze consists of 3 pieces of UI right now, Home with Popular Shows, Favorites and All Shows.
-This app is under heavy development
+This app is under heavy development.

 ## Android Development and Architecture